-- 1 the better eye; (ii) restricted visual field of 20 degrees or less in the better eye; (iii) cortical blindness; or 2 3 (iv) does not appear to respond to visual stimulation. - 4 (2) "Auditory impairment" means one or more of the 5 following: (i) a sensorineural or ongoing or chronic conductive hearing loss with aided sensitivity of 30dB HL 6 or poorer; (ii) functional auditory behavior that is 7 significantly discrepant from the person's present 8 9 cognitive or developmental levels. - 10 Section 10.
-The Emergency Telephone System Act is amended by changing Sections 2 and 6.1 as follows: 11 - 12 (50 ILCS 750/2) (from Ch.
+(1) "Visual impairment" means one or more of the following: (i) corrected visual acuity poorer than 20/70 in the better eye; (ii) restricted visual field of 20 degrees or less in the better eye; (iii) cortical blindness; or (iv) does not appear to respond to visual stimulation.

+(2) "Auditory impairment" means one or more of the following: (i) a sensorineural or ongoing or chronic conductive hearing loss with aided sensitivity of 30dB HL

+- or poorer; (ii) functional auditory behavior that is - 2 significantly discrepant from the person's present - 3 cognitive or developmental levels. - 4 Section 10.
+The Emergency Telephone System Act is amended - 5 by changing Sections 2 and 6.1 as follows: - 6 (50 ILCS 750/2) (from Ch.
 134, par.
-32) - 13 (Section scheduled to be repealed on December 31, 2020) - 14 Sec.
+32) - 7 (Section scheduled to be repealed on December 31, 2020) - 8 Sec.
 2. Definitions.
-As used in this Act, unless the 15 context otherwise requires: - "9-1-1 network" means the network used for the delivery of 16 17 9-1-1 calls and messages over dedicated and redundant 18 facilities to a primary or backup 9-1-1 PSAP that meets P.01 grade of service standards for basic 9-1-1 and enhanced 9-1-1 19 20 services or meets national I3 industry call delivery standards for Next Generation 9-1-1 services.
-21 - 22 "9-1-1 system" means the geographic area that has been 23 granted an order of authority by the Commission or the 24 Statewide 9-1-1 Administrator to use "9-1-1" as the primary

-1 emergency telephone number.

-"9-1-1 Authority" includes an Emergency Telephone System Board, Joint Emergency Telephone System Board, and a qualified governmental entity.
-"9-1-1 Authority" includes the Department of State Police only to the extent it provides 9-1-1 services under this Act.
+As used in this Act, unless the - 9 context otherwise requires: - 10 "9-1-1 network" means the network used for the delivery of - 11 9-1-1 calls and messages over dedicated and redundant - facilities to a primary or backup 9-1-1 PSAP that meets P.01 - grade of service standards for basic 9-1-1 and enhanced 9-1-1 - services or meets national I3 industry call delivery standards - for Next Generation 9-1-1 services. - 16 "9-1-1 system" means the geographic area that has been - 17 granted an order of authority by the Commission or the - 18 Statewide 9-1-1 Administrator to use "9-1-1" as the primary - 19 emergency telephone number. - 20 "9-1-1 Authority" includes an Emergency Telephone System - 21 Board, Joint Emergency Telephone System Board, and a qualified - governmental entity.
+"9-1-1 Authority" includes the Department - of State Police only to the extent it provides 9-1-1 services - 24 under this Act.

-"Administrator" means the Statewide 9-1-1 Administrator.

-"Advanced service" means any telecommunications service with or without dynamic bandwidth allocation, including, but not limited to, ISDN Primary Rate Interface (PRI), that, through the use of a DS-1, T-1, or other un-channelized or multi-channel transmission facility, is capable of transporting either the subscriber's inter-premises voice telecommunications services to the public switched network or the subscriber's 9-1-1 calls to the public agency.

-"ALI" or "automatic location identification" means, in an E9-1-1 system, the automatic display at the public safety answering point of the caller's telephone number, the address or location of the telephone, and supplementary emergency services information.

-"ANI" or "automatic number identification" means the automatic display of the 9-1-1 calling party's number on the PSAP monitor.

-"Automatic alarm" and "automatic alerting device" mean any device that will access the 9-1-1 system for emergency services upon activation.
+- 1 "Administrator" means the Statewide 9-1-1 Administrator. - 2 "Advanced service" means any telecommunications service - 3 with or without dynamic bandwidth allocation, including, but - 4 not limited to, ISDN Primary Rate Interface (PRI), that, - 5 through the use of a DS-1, T-1, or other un-channelized or - 6 multi-channel transmission facility, is capable of - 7 transporting either the subscriber's inter-premises voice - 8 telecommunications services to the public switched network or - 9 the subscriber's 9-1-1 calls to the public agency. - "ALI" or "automatic location identification" means, in an - 11 E9-1-1 system, the automatic display at the public safety - 12 answering point of the caller's telephone number, the address - or location of the telephone, and supplementary emergency - 14 services information. - 15 "ANI" or "automatic number identification" means the - 16 automatic display of the 9-1-1 calling party's number on the - 17 PSAP monitor. - 18 "Automatic alarm" and "automatic alerting device" mean any - device that will access the 9-1-1 system for emergency services - 20 upon activation. - "Backup PSAP" means a public safety answering point that - 22 serves as an alternate to the PSAP for enhanced systems and is - 23 at a different location and operates independently from the - 24 PSAP.
+A backup PSAP may accept overflow calls from the PSAP or - 25 be activated if the primary PSAP is disabled. - 26 "Board" means an Emergency Telephone System Board or a